Speedgolf is a fun, fast, and fitness-oriented alternative to traditional golf.

 Courtesy of BBC Breakfast

-Mike Bushell’s report on the 2021 British Open Speedgolf Championships hosted at
+Mike Bushell’s report on the 2021 British Speedgolf Championships hosted at

 The Springs, Wallingford, Oxfordshire.